raul23/clustering-text/README.rst

 '''''''''''''''''''
 To clear a given cache, the options ``-c`` and ``--cfe`` are used::

- $ python cluster_text_docs.py -c --cfe ~/.cluster_ebooks_test/
+ $ python cluster_text_docs.py -c ~/.cluster_ebooks_test/

  Clearing cache: ~/.cluster_ebooks_test/
  Cache was already empty!

 `:information_source:`

- - ``-c, --clear-cache``: Clear cache.
+ - ``-c, --clear-cache PATH``: Cache folder path to be cleared.
 Be careful before using this option since everything in cache will be deleted including the text conversions.
  - ``--cfe, --cache-folder-ebooks PATH``: Cache folder for ebooks.

 Ebooks directory